askbk/didis/README.md

-# Didis
+# Reredis

-Didis (distant dictionary server) is a reimplementation of Redis for learning/fun.
+Reredis is a reimplementation of Redis for learning/fun.

 Progress: